Ivan Cavaleiro: Fulham

 Cavaleiro signed for Fulham on 13 July 2019 on a season-long loan, with the option to make the move permanent afterwards.
 On 21 August, he put on a player of the match performance in the 4–0 home win against Millwall, scoring twice and adding an assist.

 On 7 January 2020, Cavaleiro agreed to a permanent four-and-a-half-year contract.
 In the 2021–22 campaign, as the club returned to the top tier as champions, he dealt with several injury problems.

 In September 2022, Cavaleiro was loaned to Alanyaspor of the Turkish Süper Lig for one year.

 Lille

 Cavaleiro returned to the French Ligue 1 on 11 August 2023, on a one-year deal at Lille OSC.
 During his tenure, he scored once from 23 matches.

 Later career

 On 19 September 2024, Cavaleiro joined Campeonato Brasileiro Série A club Red Bull Bragantino on a three-month contract.
 On 3 March 2025, he agreed to a similar deal with Stal Mielec in the Polish Ekstraklasa.
 He made his debut on 30 March in a 4–1 away loss to Motor Lublin, providing an assist for Stal's consolation goal in injury time.

 Cavaleiro returned to Portugal on 19 August 2025 after 11 years away, with the 31-year-old signing a two-year contract at top-division C.D.
 Tondela.
+He scored his first goal in the competition 12 days later in a 2–2 home draw against G.D.
+Estoril Praia, being subsequently voted Player of the Week by website FlashScore.

+On 12 June 2026, Cavaleiro joined Girabola's Atlético Petróleos de Luanda from FC Zürich.
+He scored on his debut on 16 August to help his team to claim the Supertaça de Angola after beating Wiliete S.C.
+1–0.